Jump to content

 Secure Wallet Small 0.5 lb. $80

-Aluminium Travel Case: A travel case is a reinforced metal box with foam inserts.
+Aluminum Travel Case: A travel case is a reinforced metal box with foam inserts.
 Wing-style clamps keep it from opening accidentally.
 It comes in multiple sizes but it has the same DC of 12 against Disable Device checks.
 It can be modified via Masterwork or Up Teching to improve the locking mechanism.
-A gadget can be added as part of a trap.
+A gadget can be added to a trap.
 The smallest size can hold up to 1 unit.
 Medium up to 2 Units and Large up to 3 units of space.

-• In-Game Bonus: This is the business persons suite of armor.
+• In-Game Bonus: This is the business person's suit of armor.
 They use it for everything.
-In todays digital world it is hard to imagine what could be so important to need a physical copy.
-Thus when seen it provides the holder with a certain authority they may not otherwise have.
-Under the wright circumstances this provides an advantage bonus to Disguise and/or Profession checks.
+In today's digital world, it is hard to imagine what could be so important that it needs a physical copy.
+Thus, when seen, it confers on the holder a certain authority they might not otherwise have.
+Under the right circumstances, this provides an advantage bonus to Disguise and/or Profession checks.

 Container: This is a generic way to list common containers/boxes/storage units found in the game.
 They can be described with different locks and building materials that adjust the price and make it more difficult to use force (Strength check) or Disable Device checks to get inside.
 They come in many different sizes and shapes.
 Ranging from being able to hold 1 unit of space/weight and used as some small personal storage to as large as a shipping container able to hold 1+ million units of space.
-There construction can also very wildly.
-Better materials may make them able to resist a person forcefully getting into the container.
+Their construction can also vary widely.
+Better materials may enable them to resist a person forcefully trying to get into the container.
 While upgrades such as locks and traps and help prevent a sneakier person from also entering.
-The price noted here was for a 4 Unit sized container without a lock and made out of simple materials such as wood or plastic.
+The price noted here was for a 4-unit container without a lock, made of simple materials such as wood or plastic.

-Contractor's Field Bag: A combination tool bag and notebook computer case, this has pockets for tools, pens, notepads and cell phones.
+Contractor's Field Bag: A combination tool bag and notebook computer case, this has pockets for tools, pens, notepads, and cell phones.
 It even has a clear plastic flap for maps or plans.
 Made of durable fabric, it holds 10 pounds worth of equipment and comes with a shoulder strap.
-It has no pre-builtin lock.
+It has no pre-built lock.

 • In-Game Bonus: This is used 'on-site' by a lot of different kinds of contract work.
 Someone walking around with this it would be easy to assume that they belong there and know what they are talking about.
 An advantage bonus to Disguise checks under the right circumstances.

-Backpacks: Backpacks come in different sizes much like Aluminium Travel cases.
-However they weight is actually added to the maximum weight of the carrier.
-By default they also do not have a lock however they can be modified to have one.
-The smallest is the sort sort often used by students to carry their books around, or by outdoor enthusiasts on short hikes.
-The medium sized it used for mostly the same thing except bigger.
-While the last is great for wilderness survival and long military exercises.
-The small backpack adds 8 pounds to the wearer, medium size adds 14 pounds, and the largest adds 24 pounds of additional caring capacity to the wearer.
+Backpacks: Backpacks come in different sizes, much like Aluminum Travel cases.
+However, the weight is actually added to the carrier's maximum weight.
+By default, they also lack a lock; however, they can be modified to include one.
+The smallest is the sort of backpack often used by students to carry their books around, or by outdoor enthusiasts on short hikes.
+The medium-sized one is used for mostly the same thing, except bigger.
+While the latter is great for wilderness survival and long military exercises.
+The small backpack adds 8 pounds to the wearer, the medium size adds 14 pounds, and the largest adds 24 pounds.

 • In-Game Bonus: Backpacks provided additional carrier capacity to the wearer.